Business report structure

 - Clarify any limitations, restrictions, and/or assumptions made in undertaking your investigation of the situation, such as restrictions on time, lack of money, limited access to information and people, and/or assumptions made about the organisation because of the lack of information available.

-In general, one page is more than adequate to address the issues typically required in an introduction.
+In general, one page is sufficient to address the issues typically required in an introduction.

 The discussion section is generally the only section where you are able to support your analysis and reasoning with theoretical ideas, concepts, and models available within the course.
-Secondly, it is the only place where you can actually provide evidence to back up your conclusions and recommendations.
+It also tends to be where you provide evidence to back up your conclusions and recommendations.
 Therefore, ensure that you draw on evidence from the literature, course materials, as well as your own observations from the actual case or organisation, where applicable.

-A key task of the discussion is for you to be able to identify the problem(s) and then consider a range of possible solutions.
-Consequently, it may be useful in preparing this section to identify your conclusions and recommendations first, before proceeding to support these outcomes in the discussion.
+Generally, the discussion section is where you identify the problem(s) and then consider a range of possible solutions.
+You may find that as you outline the strengths and weaknesses of the various solutions or outcomes it is very clear which solutions will be recommended.
+Sometimes it can be useful to first identify your conclusions and recommendations before supporting these outcomes in the discussion.

-Once you have planned the points you need to cover in your discussion, it is very appropriate to look at creating different sub-sections within the discussion that encompass and frame each of the issues, with meaningful headings for each sub-section.
+Once you have planned the points you need to cover in your discussion, it can be appropriate to create different sub-sections within the discussion that encompass and frame each of the issues, with appropriate headings for each sub-section.
 When writing each sub-section within the discussion, the following structure may be useful for demonstrating the process you used to carry out your analysis and evaluation.

 - Identify the problem